Black Hole Horizons

 “Marjolijn Dijkman’s sculptures are imagined miniatures of divination, the figures and gestures of the desire to read the future.
 ‘Magic’ can mean different things: on the one hand, there are the strategies of markets where to foretell – combining algorithms and astrology – means to manage and transmit information for profit.
 Here magic means the miraculous trick and deceptively incomprehensible act that is meant to calculate the future.
 In this context, Cultivating Probability frames this transcultural desire to control and stages a few figures of uncertainty, indeterminacy and ambiguity.
 The probable is the unpredictable side of life and the latter stays human as long as its possibilities are not completely determinable.
 Maybe the installation shows that the indeterminate is human, essential to both enchanting art and the artistic magic. ” – from: ‘Decommissioned Truths Marjolijn Dijkman’s Cultivating Probability’ by Vlad Ionescu, 2017

-Black Hole Liquidity
+Black Hole Horizons

-Commissioned by: Global Imaginations, Museum de Lakenhal, University of Leiden and the Museum of World Cultures, Leiden, NL
+Commissioned by: Global Imaginations, Museum de Lakenhal, University of Leiden, and the Museum of World Cultures, Leiden, NL

 Materials: Painted wooden sculpture, synthetic motor grease